 On Tuesday 6th June 1916 Dame Clara Butt, the world renowned Contralto, appeared at the Metropole, Abertillery in a concert to raise funds for the employment of Artistes who were adversely affected by the Great War.
 The Abertillery Orpheus Male Choir, conducted by Tom Bundred, supported Dame Clara Butt in the concert and the conductor later received a letter from Dame Butt congratulating him on his professionalism and organisational skills.

-Other world renowned singers we have performed with include the former Principal Bass of the Royal Opera House Robertl Lloyd, who subsequently became parton of the Choir.
+Other world renowned singers we have performed with include the former Principal Bass of the Royal Opera House Robertl Lloyd, who subsequently became Patron of the Choir.
 We have also performed with the Peter Karrie, viewed by many as the best Phantom of the Opera ever.
-Other soloists include Vernon and Maryetta Midgley, Cynthia Glover and Margaret Price.
+Other soloists include Inia Te Wiata, Vernon and Maryetta Midgley, Cynthia Glover and Margaret Price.
 We have also been blessed over many years with having many fine local singers, both from within and outside the Choir.

 These days, we don't spend our lives in the dark dangerous abyss of coal mining and since the closures of the mines we have moved into the world technicians in clean factories, headmasters, engineers, shop owners, gentleman of retirement and yes, unfortunately unemployment in some cases.
 This has no bearing in the choir.
 All men are born equal to Abertillery Orpheus Choir.